 An obsessive game of cat and mouse ensues between an MI5 operative (Sandra Oh) and a mercurial female assassin (Jodie Comer) in this wonderfully witty and edgy spin on the spy thriller, from creator Phoebe Waller-Bridge (Fleabag).
 Propulsive and addictive, if you love the dark art of espionage, Killing Eve is unmissable.

 A chilling series, and not just because it’s set in a remote Nordic locale.
 A grim mood settles over the arctic town of Fortitude following an unthinkable murder, which London cop Stanley Tucci is called in to investigate.
 In the process, secrets are defrosted (along with a mammoth carcass) and things get progressively weirder.
-Best described as The X-Files meets Fargo, with lashings of R-rated sex and violence, Fortitude is a spellbinding police procedural like no other.
-A second season is due later this year.
+Best described as The X-Files meets Fargo with lashings of R-rated sex and violence, Fortitude is a spellbinding police procedural like no other.